 This is a FAQ intended for users of decentralized applications.
 A comprehensive list of FAQs that touch on general, technical, and App Mining questions is also available.

-- What is the decentralized internet?
+- What is a decentralized application or DApp?

 - Where is my identity kept?